bofrede/django-bootstrap-rm/README.md

 Login to your Bitbucket account and make sure your new repository is there as intended.

-## Dependency management and Virtual environment
+## Dependency management and Virtual environment - Pipenv!

+(Pipenv)[https://pipenv.readthedocs.io/en/latest/] "automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.
+It also generates the ever-important Pipfile.lock, which is used to produce deterministic builds."

+Pipenv is the official package management tool (recommended by Python)[https://packaging.python.org/tutorials/managing-dependencies/#managing-dependencies].

 Python2 is still the default Python installation.